pieckenst/pieckenst/readme.md

 ## Hi there! 👋

 I'm **Andrey Savich**, a passionate developer from **Mogilev, Belarus**.
 I love building various projects and software.
-As for how I prefer to work on projects, I don't do frequent commits.
-It's not worth it.
+As for how I prefer to work on projects, I don't do frequent commits onto GitHub , i do the coding privately over couple hours then get it committed.
+It's not worth it to daily commit and nowadays GitHub commit count can be inflated.
 I commit when the code is ready to work and doesn't crash.

 Back in 2021, I used to commit daily.
 Nowadays, I focus on getting the code to work properly and then push it.